watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/viewDidLoad.png" width="500">

-10) Use the credentials that Bluemix created and set them for username and password in the setUserNameAndPassword function.
+10) Update the initialization of `TextToSpeech` to use the credentials you obtained in the "Prerequisite" section above.

 11) Add the following to your info.plist.
-In order to make network calls to Watson, we need to whitelist the URL to the stream.watsonplatform.net server.
+In order to make network calls to Watson, we need to whitelist the URL to the watsonplatform.net server.

 ```xml
 	<key>NSAppTransportSecurity</key>